ArunB25/-machine_learning_lessons/README.md

 ---

 ### **linear_regression_from_scratch.py**
+This script is a culminataion of many tasks to learn about linear regression by creating it from scratch, and optimising the model with various techniques

+Basic outline of construction of the script
 1. Load in the California dataset for testing and debugging
 2. Create a class called LinearRegression
 3. Randomly initialise two attributes for the weight and bias